-Here is a synopsis of what happened in music - instructional Week #3.
-With the specials schedule that we have at Gold Rush this year, four weeks equals 1 instruction week in music for all of the students.
-This covers the time from October 19 - November 13, 2020.
+Here is a synopsis of what happened in music - instructional Week 98, the fifth and final week of the second semester.
+With the specials schedule that we have at Gold Rush this year, four weeks equals 1 instructional week in music for all of the students.
+This post covers the time from May 3 - May 25, 2021.